adamziel/parser-generator-explorations/lezer/README.md

 npx lezer-generator mysql.grammar -o mysql.js

 # Or via CLI options
-node --max-old-space-size=8192 index.js
+node --max-old-space-size=50000 index.js
 ```

-Problem: Parser generation takes 10+ minutes

-Solution: Just accept it.
-It's a one-time operation.
-Better to have a slow parser generator than a slow parser.
+Problem: Parser generation is going for 2 hours now with no sign it will ever finish